cascadiajs/2014.cascadiajs.com/proposals/build-nodeschool-they-will-come_jasonrhodes.md

 ## Abstract

-I inexplicably decided to start my own [nodeschool](http://nodeschool.io) event in Baltimore after hearing about it on the [nodeup podcast](http://nodeup.com/fiftyfive).
-I had no relevant experience at all and no reason to believe it wouldn't end in a total disaster.
-Before I really knew what was happening, I had people across the country sending advice, local strangers offering up an amazing venue, and a ton of local interest and excitement for the event itself.
+I've spent my programming career being on the edges of all kinds of tech communities--JavaScript, PHP, Ruby, WordPress, CSS, Front End Development, the list goes on.
+But which community is the greatest, the most awesome, the absolute bestest ever?
+In this talk I'll settle that question for good, explaining why community works at all, how to get involved, and why you should care in the first place.
+You don't have to become a "community celebrity ninjastar" to benefit from community.
+As a guy you've probably never heard of, I should know!

-Don't have any events in your area?
-What are you waiting for?
-If you're interested in what nodeschool is, some ideas about why it's popular, how to start your own event, or how to contribute to nodeschool in other ways, come hear a guy you've never heard of (that's me!) share what he's learned from getting [baltimore nodeschool](http://baltimorenodeschool.github.io) off the ground.
+_Note: the title is a trick question._

 ## Speaker Bio

 !["Jason Rhodes bio pic"](https://raw.github.com/cascadiajs/2014.cascadiajs.com/master/images/rhodesjason.png)

-Jason is the lead developer at Johns Hopkins University, the organizer of [baltimore nodeschool](http://baltimorenodeschool.github.io), an open-source contributor and a frequent [screencast instructor](https://tutsplus.com/author/rhodesjason/) for Nettuts.com.
+Jason is the lead developer at Johns Hopkins University, the organizer of [baltimore nodeschool](http://baltimorenodeschool.github.io), an open-source contributor, and a frequent [screencast instructor](https://tutsplus.com/author/rhodesjason/) for Nettuts.com.
 His next video course, "Node for the Front-End Developer", is due out in the summer of 2014.

 [:twitter:/@rhodesjason](http://twitter.com/rhodesjason)
 [:github:/jasonrhodes](http://github.com/jasonrhodes)